 We came from Lebanon to the UK.
 The sponsor was waiting for us at the airport.
 They are very nice people and I can’t forget how they have helped me.
 I now work in a hospital.
 My job is a housekeeper.
 I love my job.
 I have many friends there.
 I love everything in Wales: the parks, the shops, the people.
 I would like to stay in the UK forever.
 Khaled, who is originally from Raqqa in Syria, an area that was once controlled by ISI

-At the height of the Syrian refugee crisis in September 2015, following the public outrage at images of Alan Kurdi washed up on the shores of Turkey, Citizens UK called for the introduction of sponsorship of refugees.
-This was based on the Canadian model of community sponsorship.
+At the height of the Syrian refugee crisis in September 2015, following the public outrage at images of Alan Kurdi washed up on the shores of Turkey, we called for the introduction of a sponsorship scheme for refugees.
+There was, and still is, a lack of adequate numbers of safe routes to UK.
+Those that exist are problematic and not built with the needs of refugees in mind.
+Our solution in this instance was based on the Canadian model of community sponsorship.

 Citizens UK Foundation for Community Sponsorship of Refugees (a.k.a.
 Sponsor Refugees) was established in October 2017 – and has been working to promote the scheme and to support pioneer groups to become sponsors ever since.

 The Prime Minister believes community sponsorship presents communities with a great opportunity to help vulnerable refugees rebuild their lives in the UK, and the efforts of the NGO community and all parts of civil society to support the scheme are vital in ensuring its success.
 The Prime Minister at the time of the creation of Sponsor Refugees in 2017, Theresa May